MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

     - Service Account Domain: *PRIV*
     - Service Email Account: *MIMService@priv.contoso.local*

-6. Accept the defaults for the synchronization server hostname and specify the MIM Management Agent account as *PRIV\mimma*.
+6. Accept the defaults for the synchronization server hostname and specify the MIM Management Agent account as *PRIV\MIMMA*.
 A warning message will appear that the MIM synchronization service does not exist.
 This is OK, since the MIM synchronization service is not used in this scenario.

-7. Set *pamsrv* as MIM Service server address.
+7. Set *PAMSRV* as MIM Service server address.

 8. Set *http://pamsrv.priv.contoso.local:82* as the SharePoint site collection URL.